Leaders vs. Managers Not all

 many more ways.
 Think of the ways that participation can

 improve a resume.
-Here are some examples that could result:
+Here are some possible resume improvements -

 - I’ve learned xy z in seminars